zhukovyuri/VIINA/README.md

-# ВІЙНА.ВОЙНА.VIINA.WAR
-## VIINA / Violent Incident Information from News Articles
+# VIINA / Violent Incident Information from News Articles
 ## 2022 Russian Invasion of Ukraine

-This is a near-real time multi-source event data system for the 2022 Russian Invasion of Ukraine.
+VIINA/ВІЙНА/ВОЙНА/WAR is a near-real time multi-source event data system for the 2022 Russian Invasion of Ukraine.
 These data are based on news reports from Ukrainian and Russian media, which were geocoded and classified into standard conflict event categories through machine learning.

 These data are GIS-ready, with temporal precision down to the minute.
 Each observation is accompanied by full source information, text and URLs.